Skip to content

 Terminal window

-cliq doctor test github # checks token + repo access
+cliq doctor agent git # checks git binary + token + repo access

-cliq doctor test slack # sends a test message to the webhook
+cliq doctor agent slack # sends a test message to the webhook

 • Use cliq settings instead of editing JSON — type-safe, validates keys and values, masks secrets